eecs490/autograder/README.md

 ## Updating the dockerhub image

-Note that in order to update the dockerhub image, you will need a dockerhub account, which you can register for here: https://hub.docker.com/signup
+Note that in order to update the dockerhub image, you will need a dockerhub account, which you can register for [here](https://hub.docker.com/signup).

 ### dev version